cah-john-ryan/expo-go-real-time-chat/session-10-presentation-adjustments.md

 ```

 Now the chat conversation should be displaying properly when content runs off the screen and instead should be scrollable.

+### Problem 2 - When using a phone, the software keyboard is hiding the new message input

 5. If you open this application on your phone, you will notice that when touching the new message input, the software keyboard appears and hides the bottom half of the screen.
 To address this we will create a new component that uses React Native's `<KeyboardAvoidingView/>` component.